 - Parietal lobe: involved with movement, recognition, sense of touch, language, and even temperature

-- Thalamus: the thalamus receives sensory information that it then sends to the cerebral cortex.
+- Thalamus: receives sensory information that it then sends to the cerebral cortex.
 Think of it as a relay station

 - Cerebrum: comprised of different parts, is responsible for learning, memory, language, sensory processing, smell, and movement

-- Hypothalamus: this controls body temperature, hunger, thirst, emotion, and sleep
+- Hypothalamus: controls body temperature, hunger, thirst, emotion, and sleep

 - Tegmentum: involved in motor function and controls movement

-- Tectum: the tectum is involved in auditory and visual functions
+- Tectum: involved in auditory and visual functions

-- Medulla oblongata: besides being responsible for why alligators are so cranky, the medulla oblongata controls breathing, digestion, sneezing, swallowing, and heart function
+- Medulla oblongata: besides being responsible for why alligators are so cranky, controls breathing, digestion, sneezing, swallowing, and heart function

 Just like the thalamus is a relay station, well, so is the Pons.
 The Pons is one of the most interesting parts of the brain (to me at least) because it serves multiple purposes.
 (1) It serves as a relay station for the cerebellum and the cerebrum, (2) it is an origin point for different nerves, and (3) it has a massive role in involuntary functions.
 Let’s go over those roles: